aminb7/Multicast-Protocol/README.md

-# Multicast-Protocol
+# Multicast Protocol

-In this project, we implemented Distance Vector routing protocol, which uses Bellman-Ford algorithm, for routing and forwarding message among virtual nodes.
+In this project, we implemented Distance Vector routing protocol, which uses Bellman-Ford algorithm, for routing and forwarding messages and files among virtual nodes.
 Also we implemented BGMP protocol to handle multicasing.

 ## Developers